evankale/AlienBeacon/README.md

 When choosing the correct power rating for an LED strip, a good rule of thumb is to choose an adapter that is rated for 1A for every 300 pieces of 12V RGB LEDs.

+The Alien Beacon itself is rated at 120W (ie, 10A @12V) max.

 LEDs
 ====